robertoallende/micromanaged-driven-development/dev_log/02_content_planning.md

 ### 3. USER ONBOARDING GAPS

 **3.1 Missing Quick Start Examples**
-- **Issue:** No concrete example of MDD in action for a simple project
+- **Issue:** No concrete example of MMDD in action for a simple project
 - **Files:** README.md, 00_mdd.md
 - **Impact:** High - Hard for new users to understand practical application
 - **Suggestion:** Add simple example project walkthrough